 In 1933, neoclassical economics created the imperfect competition models, which featured tools like the indifference curves and marginal revenue curves — this theory forms the basis of the Law of Diminishing Marginal Utility.

 Noted economists partially developed new Keynesian economics to respond to the critics of Keynesian theory.
 It is a branch that offers a microeconomic foundation for Keynesian economics.
-New Keynesian propagated that prices and wages are “sticky,” which implied that they respond very slowly to economic fluctuations in the short-term.
+New Keynesians propagated that prices and wages are “sticky,” which implied that they respond very slowly to economic fluctuations in the short term.
 Besides sticky wages, New Keynesian Economics assumes that imperfect competition can include monopolies, cartels, duopolies, and collusion.

 This imperfect competition also explains why different companies in the same industry see varied impacts of the government’s budgetary policies.
 Another primary assumption of the New Keynesian policy is that people and firms behave rationally and have rational expectations.

 Austrian economics also applied the theory of marginal utility to production and consumption.
 Another noted Austrian economist, Friedrich von Wieser, argued that productive resources’ value is based on their quantum of contribution to the final product.
-This also implied that the changes in one resource would impact the productivity of other resources too.
+This also implied that the changes in one resource would also impact the productivity of other resources.

 Wieser also pioneered the concept of opportunity cost.
 He proved that the production factor’s utility in some alternative use—i.e., a forgone opportunity would determine its worth.
 The idea of Opportunity Cost is still widely used in economic analysis even today.

 When we refer to the “rate of economic growth”, it implies the annual rate of GDP growth between the first and the last year in a specific period.
-Economists argue that more efficient use of inputs leads to an increase in economic development.
+Economists argue that more efficient use of inputs leads to increased economic development.
 Efficient use means increased labor productivity or more physical capital.
 Additionally, as the country develops new goods and services, it spurs economic growth.

-In a nutshell, an increase in demand and expansion in productive capacity causes economic growth.
+In a nutshell, increasing demand and expansion in productive capacity causes economic growth.

 The equation denotes rising aggregate demand: